mmbishop/gwt-test/README.md

 snake case in my test classes because it's possible that I may need to ask a domain expert or business analyst to look at a test to make sure I'm covering all of the cases.
 They are much more likely to want to read snake case than camel case.
 All I would ask them to read is the test methods (those annotated with @Test).
 Any other supporting methods I write will be named using camel case since I expect only developers to look at that code.

-## Examples

-You can see examples of unit tests that are written with gwt-test in the [unit test package](src/test/java/io/github/mmbishop/gwttest).

 ## Logging